Diocese of Petrolina

-The Diocese of Petrolina (Dioecesis Petrolinensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Souther Brazil.
+The Diocese of Petrolina (Dioecesis Petrolinensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Southern Brazil.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Olinda e Recife.

 Its cathedra is in Catedral Sagrado Coração de Jesus e Cristo Rei, dedicated to the Sacred Heart of Christ the King, in the episcopal see of Petrolina in the state of Pernambuco.